section-engineering-education/engineering-education/articles/greedy-algorithms/index.md

 ### Conclusion

 In this article, we considered the greedy approach to obtain the maximum profit given a list of indices.
 Observe that the option of performing multiple buys and sell operations are never used.
+I hope the intuition behind the greedy approach was presented well.
+Do let me know what you think about the approach taken to solve the problem.
+Feedback is highly appreciated.